dankrasilnikov/pill_checker/README.md

 ## Frontend UI

 The user interface is a vital part of MedsRecognition.
-The UI project is maintained in a separate folder: [MedsRecognition-Frontend](https://github.com/SPerekrestova/MedsRecognition-Frontend).
+The UI project is maintained in a separate repository: [MedsRecognition-Frontend](https://github.com/SPerekrestova/MedsRecognition-Frontend).
 This sleek, user-friendly interface is crafted by [Dan K.](https://github.com/dankrasilnikov).

 ## Challenges & Learnings